-What does collision insurance cover?
+What does "collision insurance" cover?

 - Accidents with other motor vehicles, including motorcycles, RVs, etc.

 - Hitting another object (guardrail, street sign, phone pole, pothole, garage, mailbox, house, tree, etc.)